Tag Archives: negotiation

 Kenexa Career Development Model-Individual Behaviors

-Part 1 of this post, Women’s Career Development Model – Individual Action in Career Planning and the Contest and Sponsorship Pathways to Advancement – Part 1 of 2, highlighted Ines Wichart’s model of women’s career development with three levels and 11 components, based on her research as Kenexa High Performance Institute (KHPI), a subsidiary of IBM.
+Part 1 of this post, Women’s Career Development: Career Planning, Career “Contest”, Sponsorship highlighted Ines Wichart’s model of women’s career development with three levels and 11 components, based on her research as Kenexa High Performance Institute (KHPI), a subsidiary of IBM.

 Ines Wichert